henriforss/minigame/README.md

 # minigame
-Simple game made for programming course.
+Simple game made with pygame for programming course.